seeebiii/projen-test/README.md

    You can specify anything you want as long as the namespace you've registered with Maven Central is a prefix of `mavenGroupId`.
    For example, I have registered `de.sebastianhesse` since I also own the domain [www.sebastianhesse.de](https://www.sebastianhesse.de).
+   Therefore, I can use `de.sebastianhesse.examples` as the `mavenGroupId`.

 2. Run `pj` to update your project files.
    You'll notice changes in the [release.yml](.github/workflows/release.yml) and a new step `release_maven`.